Skip to content

 Install Custom CUDA Version

-This how-to will explain how to install a custom CUDA version inside a UbiOps deployment with the ubiops.yaml file.
+This how-to will explain how to install a custom CUDA version inside a UbiOps deployment with a ubiops.yaml file, that can be part of your environment package.
 This can be useful if you require a different CUDA version than the ones readily available on UbiOps.

 Ubiops.yaml

-Everything will be done in the ubiops.yaml file.
-The ubiops.yaml file is used to install additional (OS level) software packages and to specify system environment variables.
+You can start with a plain UbiOps base environment of any Ubuntu or Python combination.
+To avoid version conflicts, do not perform these steps on a base environment with CUDA pre-installed.
+All steps that are necessary to install CUDA on top of this base environment, will be specified in a ubiops.yaml file.
+This file is interpreted by UbiOps, and can be used to install additional (OS level) software packages and to specify system environment variables.
 More information about the ubiops.yaml file can be found in the documentation.

 environment_variables: